Copyright © 2019 KVMGalore® - All rights reserved.

 2- and 4-port, secure 4K/Ultra-HD DisplayPort KVM switches

-PPs 3.0 NIAP Common Criteria Protection Profile certified, with an optional dedicated CAC port
+PPs 3.0 NIAP Common Criteria Protection Profile certified, with audio support and an optional dedicated CAC port

 Why Secure KVM?